+- 6. In RDA type, select either OST or RDS. - 7.
+In Capacity, select one of the following options allowed per container:

+NOTE: If you select RDS, by default, Unlimited is selected.
+Under Capacity the Size field is inactive

-- For Connection Type, select Dell Rapid Data Storage (RDS) or Symantec OpenStorage (OST) as appropriate, and then click Next. - For LSU Capacity, select one of the following options allowed per container: - Unlimited To define the allowed amount of incoming raw data per container (based on the physical capacity of the container).
-If you selected RDS, by default, Unlimited is selected. - Quota: To define a set limit in Gibibytes (GiB) for incoming raw data allowed per container. - Click Next.
+- Unlimited: this defines the allowed amount of incoming raw data per container (based on the physical capacity of the container). - Size: this defines a set limit in Gibibytes (GiB) for incoming raw data allowed per container. - 8.
+Click Create a New Container (or click Cancel to display the Containers page).